BrandonWyatt/NoRepeat/README.md

 ## NoRepeat

 # Running Requirements
-This project has a few requirements; it has been written using Python 2.7.14, and as such, will not run in Python 3.
-It may run in other versions of Python 2, but these are untested.
+This project has a few requirements; it has been written using Python 3.
+It may run in versions of Python 2, but these are untested.
 The alert system is configured for a Windows computer, and is tested on Windows 7 and Windows 10.
-It is likely to work on Windows 8, or 8.1, as well, but will produce unknown output on other operating systems when a repeat song is discovered (most likely, crash)
+It is likely to work on Windows 8, or 8.1, as well, but will produce unknown output on other operating systems when a repeat song is discovered (most likely, crash).
+A planned update will provide functionality on Linux based machines.

 The following packages may also be required to be installed:
   - pypiwin32